Apple Serial Number Decoder

 To simply put, the standard form of Apple’s serial number is AABCCDDDEEF.
 Again, it should be at least 11 to 12 characters, which may vary depending on your device’s manufacturing year, or whether it is new or old.
 Say, for instance, your serial number is 79049XXXA4S, you can decode it as the first two digits 79 for the factory (Foxconn), 0 for the last digit of the manufacture year (2010) and week 49, A4 for the color (black), and S for the storage (16GB, iPhone 4).
 Hence, these details are enough to know if your Apple product is original and genuine.

 |B||The last two digits of the year of manufacture|

 Thus, understanding these characters unlocks more intricate details about your device.
 For example, your serial number can tell you the age of your product, or if your warranty is still valid.
 It can also inform you about the coverage of your AppleCare plan, or if your gadget is locked or not.

 apple serial number Lookup tool

-Techable has created an easy way you can find all of your Mac’s specs and current evaluation just with your serial number.
+Techable has created an easy way for you can find all of your Mac’s specs and current evaluation just with your serial number.
 Users can get help from us here in Techable because we have designed a modern way of decoding the serial number of Apple devices.